redhat-beyond/documents/tutorial/part-2.md

 cd ~/src/github.com/usr1/beyond-tutorial
 ```

-{% alert %}When you type the command above, put in your GitHub account name
+{% rhalert %}When you type the command above, put in your GitHub account name
-instead of `usr1`.{% alert %}
+instead of `usr1`.{% endrhalert %}

 We need to ensure out `main` branch is up to date and then create a new
 feature branch: